Showing a loading screen while initializing a Blazor application

 }

-The code is pretty simple.
-The only trick is to use RenderFragment ChildContent { get; set; }.
-This parameter is a template that takes its value from the child content of the component and you can render it using @ChildContent when needed.
-In this case, we display the content only when the component has finished its initialization.
+The code is straightforward.
+The key detail is RenderFragment ChildContent { get; set; }.
+This parameter is a template whose value comes from the child content of the component, and you can render it using @ChildContent when needed.
+In this case, the content is displayed only after the component finishes its initialization.

 You can then use the loading component in the App.razor file: